jcaldeir/truesight-integration-framework/README.md

 | Required |    +    |        |      |

 - Install NodeJs bundle for your platform - https://nodejs.org
+- Make sure it is added to the path

 ### Install the integration framework

 - Download this software either in a zip file or clone this repository
-- From the root directory of the software run: "npm install"
+- From the root/base folder of the software run: "npm install"

 ### Configure it